top of page

 The experience of anxiety is inherently unique, despite some commonalities of sensations and emotions.
 Anxiety is frequently experienced as worry and concern, or nervousness.
 For some people, it presents as sudden panic attacks, which seem to come “out of the blue”, with intense somatic reactions such as dizziness, trembling, increased heart rate, nausea, difficulties with sleep, concentration and fatigue.
 For yet others, anxiety may be experienced as social phobia, or fear of negative evaluations from others, perfectionism, fear of making mistakes, or loss of a sense of control.
 The source and causes of the anxiety is often unclear, which makes it a very distressing experience, as there is no clear danger to defend against, or escape from.

-While many people choose to look to pharmaceutical tranquillisers to assist them to manage anxiety, psychotherapy has a radically different view.
 In therapy, anxiety is seen as an important psychological and physical experience which can be understood if allowed to be explored.
 In time and with examination in a therapeutic relationship, the underlying basis of anxiety can be illuminated and worked through.

 Depression